Yukio Araki

 Yukio Araki (荒木 幸雄, Araki Yukio, March 10, 1928 – May 27, 1945) was a Japanese aviator of the Imperial Japanese Army during World War II.
-As a kamikaze pilot and member of the 72nd Shinbu Squadron, Araki died on May 27, 1945, during the Battle of Okinawa when he flew his bomb-laden Mitsubishi Ki-51 to deliberately crash into the USS Braine.
+As a kamikaze pilot and member of the 72nd Shinbu Squadron, Araki died on May 27, 1945, during the Battle of Okinawa when he deliberately crashed his bomb-laden Mitsubishi Ki-51 into the USS Braine.
 It is speculated that Araki and one other pilot hit and damaged the ship, killing 66 of its crew.
-At 17 years old, Araki was one of the youngest kamikaze pilots.
+At 17, Araki was one of the youngest kamikaze pilots.

 Biography

 Araki Yukio was born on March 10, 1928, in Miyamae, Kiryu, Gunma Prefecture.
 At the age of fifteen he joined the Imperial Japanese Army Air Service's Youth Pilot Training Program.
 In or around September 1943, he began training at the Tachiarai Air Base.
 After he graduated he started working at Metabaru Air Field, and in 1944 he got work at Heijo (now known as Pyongyang), Korea.
 On 27 May 1945, Araki took off from Bansei Airfield, at Bansei (now part of Minamisatsuma), Kawanabe District, Kagoshima Prefecture in a Mitsubishi Ki-51 on a kamikaze mission.
 At the age of seventeen, Araki is one of the youngest known kamikaze pilots.
 It has been speculated that his plane was one of two that struck the USS Braine, killing 66 of its crew; however, the ship did not sink.

 Araki had been home in April 1945, and left letters for his family, to be opened upon the news of his death.
 The letter to his parents noted: